erdnaxe/kraby/docs/install_nanopi_linux.md

 Compile with `make ARCH=arm64 nanopi4-images`.
 This will generate `kernel.img` and `resource.img` files.

+!!!
+Note

-_Note:_ you may need to change `CONFIG_CROSS_COMPILE="aarch64-linux-gnu-"` in `.config` to point to the correct cross-compilation toolchain.
+    You may need to change `CONFIG_CROSS_COMPILE="aarch64-linux-gnu-"` in `.config` to point to the correct cross-compilation toolchain.

+!!!
+Note

-_Note:_ you can directly update the running kernel without reflashing rootfs with `sudo dd if=kernel.img of=/dev/mmcblk1p5` and `sudo dd if=resource.img of=/dev/mmcblk1p4`.
+    You can directly update the running kernel without reflashing rootfs with `sudo dd if=kernel.img of=/dev/mmcblk1p5` and `sudo dd if=resource.img of=/dev/mmcblk1p4`.
-Please use with caution, you may brick your device!
+    **Please use with caution, you may brick your device!**

 ## Install modified FriendlyCore